malpou/ShapeClassification/Readme.md

 The Web API is hosted on `https://typeofshape.azurewebsites.net/`.

 The API has one endpoint: `/triangle`.
 The endpoint accepts a `GET` request with a Query param called sides `?sides=202,205,196`.
-The sides query param is a comma-separated list of integers or floats (using `.` as a decimal separator).
+The sides query param is a comma-separated list of integers or doubles (using `.` as a decimal separator).

 The endpoint returns a JSON response with the type of triangle and the sides of the triangle.
 ```json